daniel-rusu/pods4k/immutable-arrays/README.md

 what happens with read-only lists.
 However, in this case the immutable array itself is auto-boxed into a single tiny wrapper without auto-boxing any of the array elements.

 For optimal performance, we recommend using the immutable array types for everything that expects to work with immutable arrays as this avoids auto-boxing.
-Generic types on inline functions also avoid auto-boxing.
+However, passing immutable arrays to generic inline functions as the generic type avoids auto-boxing since the generic parameter becomes strongly typed when inlined into the call site.

 </details>